Here it is… two favorite things smashed together: camping and pizza!

 Set up a little pita pizza making station with all the available toppings and have everyone get their pizzas ready.
 Generally, it would go tomato sauce on the bottom, then meats, then toppings, with cheese on top.
 But, my kids don’t see any reason to follow convention and just pile anything on in any way they fancy.

 Once your pita pizzas are ready to cook, just slide them onto the grill.
 Many campers choose to cook theirs on a tray or inside a pan over the fire.
 If you put your pita right onto the grill, the pita will be very crusty, less so than if you cook it on a pizza stone or cast iron pot.

 Using something to reflect the heat back down onto the top of the camping pizzas helps them cook more evenly.
 We tend to use an upturned pot or make a tent with aluminum foil to place over the pizzas.

 After 5-8 minutes the pita pizzas should be ready to eat.
 A good indication is when the cheese is melted and is starting to bubble.
 The edges of the pita will be well toasted.

 Slide them off the grill, cut, and serve!

 A few notes about camping pizzas:

 - These keep well for leftovers.
-In fact, our kids seem to enjoy them after a day and the crust has softened up a bit.
+In fact, our kids seem to enjoy them after a day as the crust usually softens up a bit.